-One of the tools that the Canadian Angus Association provides to help members manage genetic conditions is a Geneprob herd analysis.
-These reports identify the probability of your owned animals carrying the genes for several genetic conditions.
-Contact the Association to request an analysis for your herd prior to doing any genetic condition testing.
-The analysis will provide a snapshot of your genetics and allow you to focus your testing economically.
+To help members manage genetic conditions within their own herds, your Canadian Angus Association provides members with a Geneprob herd analysis report.
+These reports identify the probability of animals in your herd carrying the genes for several genetic conditions.
+The reports help members identify which, if any, animals should be tested.
+The herd analysis will provide a snapshot of your genetics and allow you to focus your testing economically.
+Contact the Association to request an analysis for your herd.
 Please see the current fee schedule for rates.

 DNA Testing for Genetic Conditions

 DNA testing is available as a tool to identify carrier animals so that breeders can avoid breeding carrier animals to prevent having affected calves and minimize the number of carriers in the Canadian Angus Herdbook.

 DNA testing is available for the following genetic conditions: AM, CA, DD, DM, MA, NH, OH and OS.
 Tests cost $22 each.

 If you have any questions about genetic conditions, please email or call the Canadian Angus Association office at 1-888-571-3580.